 What We Fund

-The Community Foundation’s guidelines state that it generally will not fund “annual operating expenses” through the Community Enrichment Grants program.
-How does the Community Foundation define “annual operating expenses”?
+The Community Foundation’s guidelines state that it generally will not fund regular “operating expenses” through the Community Enrichment Grants program.
+How does the Community Foundation define “operating expenses”?

 Regular operating expenses include:

 - Payroll expenses (such as salaries and benefits).

 - Overhead expenses (such as rent, utilities, maintenance, insurance).

 - Fundraising, administrative, and management costs.

-Remember, although our Community Enrichment Grants will not typically cover operating expenses, any unrestricted grant from any of our donor-advised funds can certainly cover operating expenses.
+Remember, although our Community Enrichment Grants will not typically cover operating expenses, any unrestricted grant from any of our donor-advised funds may do so.

 Will the Community Foundation make Community Enrichment Grants to cover marketing expenses?

-We consider regular, ongoing organizational marketing costs (e.g., website maintenance, newsletter, annual report) to be an annual operating expense, which is typically not funded through our Community Enrichment Grants program.
+We consider regular, ongoing organizational marketing costs (e.g., website maintenance, newsletter, annual report) to be a regular operating expense, which is typically not funded through our Community Enrichment Grants program.
 However, our Community Enrichment Grants can cover new marketing initiatives (e.g., a new or redesigned website, a new brochure), including new marketing initiatives for a new organization or a new project.

 Will the Community Foundation make grants for capital expenses?